Kehu - Maori Guide Extraordinaire

 Click on image to enlarge

-Kehu was hired from his chiefs to provide information and act as guide to New Zealand Company explorers.
+Kehu was hired from his chiefs to provide information and act as a guide for New Zealand Company explorers.
 In 1842 he assisted Thomas Brunner’s survey of Motueka and hinterlands, and later other districts.
 In February/March 1846 Kehu led Brunner, Charles Heaphy and William Fox through the Rotoiti and Rotoroa districts to the Matakitaki.
 Heaphy wrote a glowing account of Kehu’s talent as bushman and instinctive navigator, saying he was also: